(1) A minimum of four hours of specialized continuing education (CE) relevant to impairment evaluation shall be obtained every four years.

 (d) A three-month extension will be provided for all licensees who fail to meet the continuing education requirements as a result of an audit.
 Failure to meet this extension may result in disciplinary action.

-(d) Any impairment evaluator seeking a hardship waiver from their continuing education requirements shall apply to the board, in writing, as soon as possible after the hardship is identified and prior to the end of the period for completing the continuing education.
+(e) Any impairment evaluator seeking a hardship waiver from the CE requirements shall apply to the board, in writing, as soon as possible after the hardship is identified and prior to the end of the period for completing the continuing education.

 (4) Impairment evaluator licenses shall be renewed annually.